ibm-cloud-docs/vmwaresolutions/services/veeam_ordering.md

 ## Veeam service configuration
 {: #veeam_ordering-config}

-When you order the service, provide the following settings.
+When you order the service, provide the following settings:

 ### Number of VMs to License
 {: #veeam_ordering-config-vms}